Writing Course Criteria Frequently Asked Questions (FAQs)

-- You are not alone in your room with 200 students.
+You are not alone in your room with 200 students.
 There are other programs with these kinds of enrollment issues.
 The point of our enrollment limits is to ensure that, in general, students receive the necessary attention and feedback to help them improve their writing skills.
 The Writing Committee will entertain proposals in which the course enrollment exceeds the recommended 25 students, but only with clear and supportable justification.
 The justification must include a statement that indicates how each student will receive adequate individualized instruction and feedback.
 For example, in a course of 60 students, each of whom writes, revises, and resubmits an 8-page paper, and for which the instructor spends a minimum of 30 minutes per paper, the instructor is committing him or herself to 60 hours of reading and grading papers for the course.
-If you can do that, then you have more stamina that I do.

 - Justifying deviations from criteria.
 I understand the goal of the new criteria is to ensure all graduates have received instruction in writing and multiple assessments of their skill, but our department just cannot find a single course where we can absolutely meet all criteria.
 What do I do?